-The Lord made some very specific promises to Abraham, Isaac, Jacob and David.
+The Lord made some very specific promises to Abraham, Isaac, Jacob, and David.
 The promises given to these fathers were not dependent on any terms or conditions.
-God did not stipulate that bad behaviour, apostasy, rebellion or anything else would cancel these pledges to the fathers.
-They were unconditional promises, and Jesus set aside His heavenly glory and become a Man, so the promises of God to Israel's forefathers would not fail.
+God did not stipulate that bad behaviour, apostasy, rebellion, or anything else would cancel these pledges: "To the fathers."
+They were unconditional promises, and Jesus set aside His heavenly glory and became a Man so the promises of God to Israel's forefathers would not fail.

-Christ came to the circumcision first, so that they could be forgiven of centuries of apostasy, by faith in Jesus - the eternal Son on God and perfect Son of Man.
-Only THEN could the nation of Israel fulfil their ministry of being a light to lighten the Gentiles – but they refused, and God set Israel aside for a season, while He continued His work of redemption through the Church.
+Christ came to the circumcision first so that they could be forgiven of centuries of apostasy, by faith in Jesus, the eternal Son of God and perfect Son of Man.
+Only then could the nation of Israel fulfil their ministry of being a light to the Gentiles, but they refused and God set Israel aside, for a season, while He continued His work of redemption through the Church.

 Heavenly Father, thank You that You are a good and faithful God, Who keeps His promises to the children of men.
 Thank You that Jesus set aside His exalted glory and was born into the Jewish race, as prophesied of old.
-Thank You that Jesus came as Israel's Servant-King, knowing He would not be received by His own people, but would suffer rejection, humiliation and death at their hands.
-Thank You that by Christ's life, death and resurrection You have proved to Israel, the Church and the Gentile nations, that You are a God Who is faithful to His promises and that Your holy Word stands fast for ever and ever.
-Praise Your holy name – AMEN.
+He came as Israel's Servant-King, knowing He would not be received by His own people, but would suffer rejection, humiliation, and death at their hands.
+Thank You that by Christ's life, death, and Resurrection, You have proved to Israel, the Church, and the Gentile nations, that You are a God Who is faithful to His promises, and Whose holy Word stands fast forever and ever.
+Praise Your holy name, AMEN.